 Mistletoe Extracts (PDQ®)–Patient Version

-- Mistletoe is one of the most widely studied complementary and alternative medicine therapies in people with cancer.
+- Mistletoe extracts are one of the most widely studied complementary and alternative medicine therapies in people with cancer.
 In Europe, mistletoe extracts are among the most prescribed drugs for patients with cancer (see Question 1).

 - Mistletoe extracts are usually given by injection under the skin or, less often, into a vein, into the pleural cavity, or into a tumor (see Question 2).

 - Few side effects have been reported from the use of mistletoe extracts (see Question 5).

-- The U.S. Food and Drug Administration (FDA) has not approved mistletoe as a treatment for cancer or any other medical condition (see Question 6).
+- The U.S. Food and Drug Administration (FDA) has not approved mistletoe extracts as a treatment for cancer or any other medical condition (see Question 6).

 Questions and Answers About Mistletoe